arduino/help-center-content/content/Store Support/Shipping/What-do-I-need-to-know-about-the-shipping-methods.md

   * [Read more about this shipping method](https://support.arduino.cc/hc/en-us/articles/360016495719).

-* **Asendia Fully Tracked**: This is a postal service, where DHL pickles up the parcel, but the final delivery will be made by the local post office.
+* **Asendia Fully Tracked**: This is a postal service, where DHL picks up the parcel, but the final delivery will be made by the local post office.

   * Unfortunately, this shipping method is really slow and hardly trackable.